 The college’s goal in athletics and physical education is to meet the full range of needs of a diverse community–from scholar-athletes among the top competitors in their sports to weekend players looking for recreation to non-athletes interested in keeping fit.
 The athletics and physical education program offers a wide range of intercollegiate varsity, club, intramural, recreational, and fitness options.

 Vassar is a member of the National Collegiate Athletic Association (NCAA) Division III, the Liberty League, and the Eastern College Athletic Conference (ECAC) and also competes in the Seven Sisters Championships.
 On the varsity level, women compete in basketball, cross country, fencing, field hockey, golf, lacrosse, soccer, squash, swimming and diving, tennis, track, and volleyball.
 Men compete in baseball, basketball, cross country, fencing, lacrosse, soccer, squash, swimming and diving, tennis, track, and volleyball.
 Club teams include badminton, cycling, men’s and women’s rowing, men’s and women’s rugby, sailing, skiing, Ultimate Frisbee, and weight lifting.
-Intramural sports include badminton, basketball, touch football, golf, ping pong, indoor and outdoor soccer, softball, squash, tennis, and coed volleyball.
+Intramural sports include badminton, basketball, flag football, golf, ping pong, indoor and outdoor soccer, softball, squash, tennis, and coed volleyball, among others.

 The Athletics and Fitness Center is a 53,000-square-foot facility that includes a 1,200-seat basketball gym, an elevated running track, and a 5,000-square-foot weight training/cardiovascular facility.
 Walker Field House, adjacent to the Athletics and Fitness Center, contains five tennis courts and accommodates a variety of sports including volleyball, basketball, fencing, and badminton.
 The building also houses a six-lane swimming pool with a four-foot moveable bulkhead and diving well, locker rooms, and a sports medicine facility.
-Kenyon Hall contains six international squash courts, a volleyball only gymnasium, a varsity weight room, and a rowing room.
+Kenyon Hall contains six international squash courts, a volleyball-only gymnasium, a varsity weight room, and a rowing room.

 Outdoor facilities include a nine-hole golf course, 13 tennis courts, and numerous playing fields.
-Prentiss Field Complex has a quarter-mile all-weather track, two soccer fields, field hockey game and practice fields, and a baseball diamond.
+Prentiss Field Complex has a quarter-mile all-weather track, four soccer fields, field hockey game and practice fields, and a baseball diamond.
 The J. L. Weinberg Field Sports Pavilion, opened in 2003, includes locker rooms, a sports medicine facility, and a laundry facility.
 The Vassar College Farm contains a rugby field and practice grids.
 Rowing facilities include a boathouse and a 16-acre parcel of land on the Hudson River.